 Mount Batur (or The Kintamani Volcano) is an active volcano and a very popular trek.
 The captivating Mount Batur surrounds the 13-square kilometre Batur caldera lake.
-Those with a penchant for adventure can also take a winding road down along the lake shore to Toya Bungkah, Ulun Danu Batur temple, and a collection of hot springs.
+Those with a penchant for adventure can take a winding road down to the lake shore.
+This leads you to Toya Bungkah, Ulun Danu Batur temple, and a collection of hot springs.

-The Kintamani area consists of three main villages, namely Penelokan, Batur, and Kintamani.
+The Kintamani area consists of 3 main villages, namely Penelokan, Batur, and Kintamani.
 There are also some old Balinese villages around Batur Lake, often referred to as Bali Aga villages.
-Penelokan is a popular stopover, serving as a vantage point at the southernmost of the crater rim.
-From here, you can enjoy the sweeping views over the Bali volcano.
+Penelokan is a popular stopover.
+It serves as a vantage point at the southernmost part of the crater rim.
+From here, you can enjoy the sweeping views over the magnificent Bali volcano.

 - Highlights Of Bali Full-Day Tour

-West of adjacent Mount Abang is the secluded old Balinese village of Trunyan.
+West of the adjacent Mount Abang is the secluded old Balinese village of Trunyan.
 It's a place that's known for its ancient burial traditions using an open graveyard.
-The Pancering Jagat Temple is an interesting stopover while in Trunyan, with its name derived from a four metre-tall statue called ‘Arca Da Tonta’ or ‘Ratu Gede Pusering Jagat’.
+The Pancering Jagat Temple is an interesting site here.

 The fertile Kintamani area is a top producer of fruit and vegetables in Bali.
-Additionally, the northern part at approximately 400 metres above sea level, is known as the biggest bamboo producer on the island.
+This highland area is around 400 metres above sea level.
+Kintamani is also known as the largest bamboo producer on the island.
 The giant petung type of bamboo harvested here is widely used for making Balinese furniture.